-- Book your hotel and flight 3-4 months before your journey to get cheap deals.
-Check out these top hotels to book now.
+- Book your hotel and flight for cheap deals 3-4 months before your journey.
+My favorite is the Hyatt Place Colorado Springs Downtown, but you can check out these other top hotels to book in Colorado Springs.

-- Carry layers no matter when you are going to visit Colorado Springs and always pack sunscreen, a hat, and an umbrella.
+- Carry layers, no matter when you visit Colorado Springs, and always pack sunscreen, a hat, and an umbrella.

 - Renting a car is the best way to get around Colorado Springs.
 Don’t forget to take a detailed video of your car before renting it.
 Grab these best rental car deals now.